 3. It’s important to take vitamins in addition to eating the right foods, but I can’t quit eating and replace food with vitamins.

+What are the ways to grow spiritually?
 To do so would quickly lead to health problems!
-Often I want to skip the food or meat of the Word, and get my needs met from devotional books, or other good books.
-These other books are good and may be helpful, but they cannot replace the Word.
-Reading supplements without the Word of God will result in serious health problems spiritually, and eventually spiritual malnutrition will result.
+Often I want to skip the food or meat of the Word and get my needs met from devotional books or other good books.
+These other books are good and maybe helpful, but they cannot replace the Word.
+Reading supplements without the Word of God will result in serious health problems spiritually, and eventually, spiritual malnutrition will result.

 4. My disposition can be affected by my diet.